-He is a PhD candidate at the University of Sydney, holds a Master's Degree in Design Science (Audio Design) with Honours by research from the University of Sydney and a Graduate Certificate in Tertiary Teaching from Curtin University.
+He is a PhD candidate in the University of Sydney's Spatial Audio & Acoustics Lab, holds a Master's Degree in Design Science (Audio and Acoustics)(Honours) from the University of Sydney and a Graduate Certificate in Tertiary Teaching from Curtin University.
 His research on technical ear training has been published and presented internationally.

 Mark previously held the position of Head of Audio Engineering for the two largest audio schools in Australia, ran a successful acoustic consultancy business in Sydney, and for eight years worked alongside Rick O’Neil as a Mastering Engineer at Australia's largest mastering studio, Turtlerock Mastering.
 At Turtlerock, Mark worked on many of Australia’s highest selling albums including John Butler Trio's - Grand National [vinyl] (Triple Platinum, 2 x ARIA awards), and The Whitlams' - Little Cloud (Gold, ARIA nominated).
 He has mastered tracks for Grinspoon, and You Am I, Nick Oliveri (Queens of the Stone Age) - Death Acoustic, Josh Pyke, Children Collide and Youth Group.
 Mark also worked with Rick O'Neil on the restoration and re-release of the The Sunnyboys substantial back-catalogue.

-From 2012-2014, Mark was based in the Middle East where he gained invaluable international academic management and lecturing experience at SAE Dubai, where he held the position of Academic Coordinator / Senior Lecturer (Audio).
+From 2012-2014, Mark was based in the Middle East where he gained international academic management and lecturing experience at SAE Dubai as Academic Coordinator and Senior Lecturer.
 In 2014 Mark relocated from the UAE back to Australia to continue in the same position at SAE Byron Bay.

-In 2016, Mark moved to San Francisco to work as the Project Manager of Curriculum Development and serve as the Chair of the Audio Curriculum Committee for SAE USA.
-In June that year, he released SAE Parametric Equaliser Training, an OSX-based Technical Ear Training application designed to teach users to identify the centre frequency of a parametric equaliser applied to any imported audio files.
+In 2016, Mark relocated to San Francisco to work as the Project Manager of Curriculum Development and serve as the Chair of the Audio Curriculum Committee for SAE USA.
+In June that year, he released SAE Parametric Equaliser Training, an OSX-based Technical Ear Training application designed to teach users to identify the centre frequency of a parametric equaliser.
 The app was downloaded more than 1,000 times across 63 countries in its first seven weeks and reached 3,500 downloads within the first 12 months of release.

 In 2017, Mark relocated back to Byron Bay, Australia, where he works as the Academic Manager of Licensed Territories for SAE Global, providing academic oversight of SAE campuses in Amman, Bangkok, Belgrade, Bogotá, Bucharest, Dubai, Jakarta, and Mexico City.
 Mark is also a Senior Lecturer in SAE's new Masters of Creative Industries program.

 In September 2017 he founded Zipper Noise, a company specialising in audio engineering education research and software development.
-Mark recently joined the Education Committee of the Audio Engineering Society and is in the final year of his PhD candidature.
+Mark recently joined the Education Committee of the Audio Engineering Society and recently submitted his PhD thesis.